Skip to main content

 Proposal: No Federal Income Tax for Persons Earning $61,000 or Less

-No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income, simplifying the tax system for tens of millions of working Americans while having minimal impact on federal revenue.
-In practical terms, anyone earning approximately $29.33 per hour or less would pay zero federal income tax and would no longer be required to file a tax return each year.
-Payroll taxes Social Security and Medicare would still be deducted from paychecks as they are today.
-Beyond that, nothing.
+No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Updated July 2026 with the latest IRS, Pentagon and NEA data.
+Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income.
+Simplifying the tax system for tens of millions of working Americans.
+While having minimal impact on federal revenue.
+In practical terms anyone earning approximately $29.33 per hour or less.
+Would pay zero federal income tax and would no longer be required to file a tax return each year.
+Payroll taxes , Social Security and Medicare would still be deducted from paychecks as they are today.
+Beyond that nothing.
 No additional federal tax withheld.
 No annual filing requirement.
-Rationale Based on IRS data from the past decade (2013–2022), households earning $61,000 or less make up approximately 50 to 60 percent of all U.S. tax filers.
-Yet this group contributes only 2 to 3 percent of all federal individual income tax revenue roughly $53 to $79 billion per year, depending o...
+Rationale Based on IRS data households earning $61,000 or less.
+Make up approximately 50 to 60 percent of all U.S. tax filers.
+Yet this group contributes only 3 to 4 percent of all federal individual income tax revenue.
+Toughly $70 to ...

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case